cdmackinnon/PenneysGameSimulator/README.md

 - For plotting results:
   - Seed (integer): A number for which generated decks to use (must be consistent with one used in deck generation).

+**This repository contains no pre-generated decks.
+Start by generating decks with the seed of your choice and then simulate games and plot results using that seed you chose.**

 ## TODOs
 - Implement user input validation to handle unexpected or incorrect inputs gracefully.